NY Rep.-elect Santos investigated for lying about his past

 “In Congress, I look forward to working alongside them to fully utilize this amazing resource we have in our own backyard in #NY03,” the tweet said.

-The Republican admitted to lying about having Jewish ancestry, a Wall Street pedigree and a college degree, but has yet to address other lingering questions — including the source of what appears to be a quickly amassed fortune despite recent financial problems.
+The Republican has admitted to lying about having Jewish ancestry, a Wall Street pedigree and a college degree, but he has yet to address other lingering questions — including the source of what appears to be a quickly amassed fortune despite recent financial problems, including evictions and owing thousands in back rent.

+Fellow Long Island Republican, Rep.-elect Nick Lalota, said he was troubled by the revelations.

+“I believe a full investigation by the House Ethics Committee and, if necessary, law enforcement, is required,” Lalota said Tuesday.

-"We are looking into the matter," Brendan Brosh, a spokesperson for the Nassau County DA's office, said Wednesday.
+A spokesperson for the Nassau County DA’s office, Brendan Brosh, said Wednesday: “We are looking into the matter.”
 The scope of the investigation was not immediately clear.

 Other Republicans castigated Santos but stopped short of asking him to step aside.